18F/usda-snap-pa/shipping-news/week3.md

-# Shipping News for Monday the 30th
+# Shipping News for the week of Monday the 30th

 ### What we did this week